Dear Ms. Vicki,

 I had to get a congressman's office involved just to get the Inspector General's (IG) office to take my allegations seriously.
 My IG investigations have been going on for more than two years.

 I am very sorry to hear about your situation.
-Since graduate school, I have only worked as a contractor for DoD.
+Since graduate school, I have only worked as a contractor for the Defense Department.
 You bring up some interesting concerns.

 I'm glad that you came forward and that you filed IG complaints, solicited the help of your congressman and that you are receiving legal advice.
 No doubt, there are others who have also reported the same things you reported.
 Just hang in there!